 Should I use it?
 And what are the benefits?

-The first advantage of that is that you increase the speed, lowers latency and increases performance significantly.
+The first advantage of that is that you increase the speed, lowers latency and increase performance significantly.
 Another advantage is that you free up CPU power which can be used for other tasks.
 The increased efficiency is ingrained in the technology, as well as the lower total costs of ownership, such as reducing the power consumption and longer life on physical hardware.

 RDMA variants such as Ethernet Infiniband are quite common and they can provide speeds of 10 to 100 Gigabit per second.

 As with everything though, RDMA has its downsides.
-These include the high level of investments which are usually necessary to run a RDMA.
+These include the high level of investments which are usually necessary to run an RDMA.
 There are lots of requirements for RDMA to run, the most expensive being the NICs and network switches that support RDMA.
 All systems on the same network must support the protocol.

 Where is it used?

 Anywhere low latency and high throughput are advantageous.
 RDMA skips the CPU, which can become a bottleneck in busy storage networks.
 Some of the most

 iSER (iSCSI Extensions for RDMA) uses RDMA to more efficiently transport data between an iSCSI target and initiator.

 NVMe-oF (NVMe over Fabrics) can transport data more efficiently between a target initiator than its predecessor iSCSI could, and even more efficiently than that when using RDMA.
 NVMe-oF as a protocol can be layered over Fibre Channel or Ethernet, making it